Home Store Help/FAQs Contact Us Inside Flyer Magazine FlyerTalk.com Search our site:

 Give Me Food

 I've mastered Dim Sum, but I am having problems with a variation of an apple pie that is grilled on my outdoor grill.
 I've decided to keep baking until I'm happy with it...I'm on variation #8 of the same recipe.
-Back home, I'm still addicted to my last girlfriend's guacamole and bruchetta.
+Back home, I'm still addicted to my wife's guacamole and bruchetta.

 Wheels

-What's On My PowerBook
+What's My Technology Posession?

 My Miles and My Points

 This business is still the greatest thing in the world to me.
-At last count I've earned over 10 million combined miles and points from all of my programs (I belong to over 70 of them) and I search for opportunities to earn more all the time.
+At last count I've earned over 13 million combined miles and points from all of my programs (I belong to over 70 of them) and I search for opportunities to earn more all the time.
 I still regard my responsibilities to customers as the most important service offered, and I spread my travel dollars around the industry to stay on top of the differences among programs.
 It's not unusual for me to stay at 3 different hotels in a city if I'm there for 3 nights.
 And while I could probably fly for free the rest of my days - I still pay for almost all my travel (unless when asked to speak or provide some advice, then I'll get that coach ticket).
-I love chatting with members of all programs, and with the explosion of the Internet, I am deluged with almost 500 questions a day about programs via mail, phone, fax and the Internet.
+I love chatting with members of all programs, and with the explosion of the Internet, I am deluged with almost 500 questions a day about programs via mail, phone, fax (yes, there are still some that use this) and the Internet.
 The most unusual thing about this business is that I'm truly not compulsive about miles and points.
 I probably consider myself more of the ultimate fan than a mileage junkie.
 But trust me, I have heard just about every trick in the world to earn miles and points.
 And what I don't know, I rely on those on the FlyerTalk boards to teach me.
 Yes, living an ordinary life extraordinarily.
 Oh, and one last thing - I have no favorite frequent flyer program....they all are.

 Return to Randy's main page >>>